Contact Center CSR Recognition Best Practices

 - Be impactful – Focus CSR recognition on behaviors that have a positive impact on FCR, Csat, and call resolution performance.
 These are the behaviors you want the CSR to repeat.

-Mike Desmarais, CEO & Founder of SQM, Awarding CSR of the Year at SQM’s Annual Conference and Industry Awards.
+Mike Desmarais, CEO & Founder of SQM, Awarding CSR of the Year at SQM’s Annual Conference.

 CSR Ranking of VoC Recognition Motivators